On this page

 Social isolation: Doctor peer community 0-2 vs 500+ in city.
 After-work social life: zero.
 Relationship options if single: virtually none.
 Professional growth community: none.
 Doctors describe rural posting as "professional and social solitary confinement."

-Market Economics of Rural Practice
+Q.What Are the Market Economics of Rural Practice?

 Rural clinic economics: Fixed costs Rs 15-23K/month.
 Average 6 consultations/day at Rs 100-200.
 Daily revenue Rs 600-1,200.
 Monthly revenue Rs 14.4-28.8K.
 Monthly profit: -Rs 400 to +Rs 6K.